Meet the Pardners

 It all started in the 1950’s when Bud and Mary Faulkner began teaching square and round dancing lessons.They taught so many people that there was an actual shortage of square dance apparel in the Kansas City area!
 That’s when Bud found a location for Kansas City’s first square dance apparel store!

-Thus, Faulkner’s Western Store was launched and for the next thirty-five years they sold quality clothing, saddlery and tack, and other horse related supplies.
-The store was more than just a business however, it was a place where their children and grandchildren would learn about the joy of providing quality service to those in their community.
+The family expanded the business to accommodate the needs of the cowboys at the nearby Benjamin Stables and Faulkner’s Western Wear was launched.
+For the next 35 years they sold cowboy boots, hats, riding apparel, saddles, tack, and other horse-related supplies.
+The store was more than just a business however, it was a place where their children and grandchildren would learn about the joy of providing quality service and a hospitable experience to those in their community.

 Another opportunity sprouts up